infinitaslearning/systemic-configcat/README.md

 ## Version history

 V 2
- - Use configCat-node version 9
+ - Use configcat-node version 9

+V 3
+ - Use configcat-node version 11